Types of web applications: choosing the right one for your business

 Web applications using AJAX

 When the first request is made to the page, the HTML code of the wireframe is passed to the page.
 JavaScript code asynchronously loads the rest of the page.
 It can send requests to the server on the fly and process its responses in XML (eXtended Markup Language) or JSON (JavaScript Object Notation) format.
-This technology is called Asynchronous JavaScript And XML (AJAX).
+This technology is called Asynchronous JavaScript And XML (AJAX), demonstrating why JavaScript is used in web development for its capability to build interactive and responsive applications.

 Client applications